top of page

 • 4 min read

 Apprenticeships were developed to help address the skills shortage in UK businesses.
-They provide a way of combining learning with on the job training, which helps build solid, professional skills transferable from one organisation to another.
-Apprenticeships can last from one to five years – and may be longer if undertaken part-time.
-They result in a professional qualification.
-Employers pay a salary and tuition fees are covered by the employer and the government.
+They provide a way of combining learning with on-the-job training, which helps build solid, professional skills that are transferable from one organisation to another.
+Apprenticeships can last from one to five years (and may be longer if undertaken part time), and they result in a professional qualification.
+Employers pay a salary, and tuition fees are covered by the employer and the government.

 Who can become an apprentice?